- I’ve heard functional fitness, weightlifting, exercising is dangerous…

 - So, what’s the difference between the Fitness, Performance & Competition programming?

 - Can I blend this with additional running, yoga, spin class, etc.?

 - Can I workout while I’m sore?
 Will I ever stop being sore?

 - I want to compete in fitness as a sport (CrossFit Games, local throwdowns, etc).
 What does that entail?

 - I prefer to train on my own.
+Is that an option?

-When looking at data about injuries per participant hours (the best way to standardize injury data), it seems that functional fitness is about as dangerous as other weight training and gymnastics activities.
-Which is actually quite a bit less dangerous than team sports like soccer and even conventionally accepted exercise like distance running.
+When looking at data about injuries per participant hours (the best way to standardize injury data), it seems that functional fitness is about as dangerous as other weight training and gymnastics activities — which is actually quite a bit less dangerous than team sports like soccer and even conventionally accepted exercise like distance running.

 All of that said, we do believe that many programs are run irresponsibly.
 We believe that there are two major areas where most fitness programs fall short.

 It’s not enough to simply ask a client if they’ve had any previous injuries, then throw them into the mix.

 We do an upfront movement screen on all potential clients to establish competency in baseline movement patterns.